ropensci-archive/roweb2/content/technotes/2020-07-09-cran-checks-update/index.md

 ### cchecks R package

 The [cchecks package][cchecks] has been around for a while, but has received a lot of work recently, and is up to date with the current CRAN checks API.
-Ironically, it is not on CRAN right now.
+It is not on CRAN right now.
 To get started see the docs for the package at <https://docs.ropensci.org/cchecks>, as well as the API docs at <https://docs.cranchecks.info/>.
 You can install it like:

 ```r
 remotes::install_github("ropenscilabs/cchecks")
 ```

 Below we talk about using cchecks for [notifications](#notifications) and [searching check results](#search), so we'll give a brief example of some of the other functions here.

-### cchecks and historical checks data
-In our [October 2019 blog post](/technotes/2019/10/09/cran-checks-api-update/) we discussed accessing "historical" data, that is, data older than 30 days from the present day.
+In our October 2019 blog post we discussed accessing "historical" data, that is, data older than 30 days from the present day.
+Data is stored in an Amazon S3 bucket, with a separate gzipped JSON file for each day.
+In October '19 we had the API route, but now you can access the data easily within R:
-At that time there was an API endpoint for accessing that data but no R function accessign it yet.
-Now there is one!

 ```r